Nabokov's First Two English-language Novels: The Real Life of Sebastian Knight and Bend Sinister

 Nabokov, of course, was born in Russia, in 1899, to a wealthy family from the liberal side of the nobility.
 After the Revolution, the Nabokovs moved to Western Europe.
 Vladimir took a degree at Cambridge, but the family settled in Berlin, where his father was murdered in 1922, ironically by a Russian monarchist.
 Vladimir began writing fiction and poetry in the emigre community, under the name V. Sirin.
 He married a Jewish woman, Vera Slonim, and after Hitler's rise they were eventually forced to leave Germany, first for France, then, in 1940, for the US.
 (Nabokov's brother Sergey, however, an outspoken opponent of Hitler, and a homosexual, died in a concentration camp.)

-In the United States Nabokov taught at Wellesley and Cornell (among his students was Ruth Bader Ginsburg.)
+In the United States Nabokov taught at Wellesley and Cornell (among his students were Ruth Bader Ginsburg and Joanna Russ.)
 After the financial success of Lolita, he moved to Switzerland, where he died in 1977.
 I have read all his English language novels and many of his Russian novels and stories (in translation, to be sure), and he has long been a favorite writer of mine.
 All his "big four" novels, Lolita, Pnin, Pale Fire, and Ada; are remarkable -- I confess a fondness among them for the shortest, Pnin, both the funniest and the saddest of his novels.

 Vladimir Nabokov's first English language novel was The Real Life of Sebastian Knight (1941).
 He wrote it in Paris, and it is indeed set to some extent in that city.
 It concerns a Russian novelist who wrote in English.
 The novelist has just died (in 1936), and his brother is going through his papers and becomes obsessed with learning the truth about his life, and in particular his tortured final love affair.
 The story follows both "Knight's" life from his birth in Russia in 1899, his parents' divorce and his father's remarriage to his brother's mother, his father's death as a result of a duel defending Sebastian's mother's honor, his school years in Russia, then his University years at Cambridge, and the composition of his five books.
 He has two significant affairs -- a happy one with a nice English woman; followed by an apparently stormy one with a mysterious woman.
 The novel's structure is roughly chronological in this sense, and also in following the brother's investigations, as he tries to interview various people from Sebastian's past, and especially as he tracks down the mysterious lover.